Rocko's Modern Life: Animation

-Rocko's Modern Life has been described as similar to that of the output of Warner Bros. cartoons in the Golden Age, with a visually driven show heavy on humor, sight gags, and good animation.
+Rocko's Modern Lifes animation process has been described as similar to that of the output of Warner Bros. cartoons of the Golden Age, with a visually driven show heavy on humor, sight gags, and high-quality animation.
 Instead of a finished script, the animators usually received a three-page outline, requiring them to come up with a majority of the gags and dialogue.
 The animation team appreciated this approach, with storyboard artist Jeff Myers, formerly of The Simpsons, quoted as saying, "The script [at The Simpsons] was carved in stone.
 Here it's ... more of a challenge and a lot more fun when we're given a rough outline."
 Murray's animation lacked parallel lines and featured crooked architecture similar to various Chuck Jones cartoons.
 In an interview, he stated that his design style contributed to the show's "wonky bent feel."

-Jean Prescott of the Sun Herald described the series as "squash-and-stretch."
+Jean Prescott of the Sun Herald described the series as "squash-and-stretch", while Darryn King of Vanity Fair described the series' animation style as resembling "Salvador Dalí meets mid-century mod," characterized by zig-zagging forms, exaggerated angles, and a vivid, boisterous color palette.
+The series combined adult-oriented innuendo, squash-and-stretch animation techniques, and satirical storytelling, leading some commentators to describe it as a blend of Seinfelds situational minimalism and The Ren & Stimpy Shows heightened cartoon absurdity.
+Episodes often began with highly mundane premises that were stretched into surreal narratives.
+For example, "Trash-O-Madness" centers on Rocko attempting to take out his garbage while being repeatedly threatened by an aggressive pit bull.
+The premise draws humor from an everyday task rendered unusually difficult, with the narrative sustained largely by its simplicity and repetition.
+This understated setup is then expanded through exaggerated Warner Bros.
+Cartoons-esque gags and slapstick humor.

+When asked about the use of gross-out gags in a 1994 Great Falls Tribune article, Murray claimed that none of the gags are used for shock value, instead emphasizing the series to "explore the dark thing in life."
 A 1993 Houston Chronicle article described the series' setting as having a "reality that is 'squashed and stretched' into a twisted version of real life."
-The background staff hand-painted backgrounds with Dr. Martin Dyes, while each episode title card consisted of an original painting.
 Linda Simensky said that she asked the creators of Rocko's Modern Life about why the women in the series were drawn to be "top-heavy," the creators told her that they believed that drawing women "the traditional way" was easier.
 Simensky described the creators as "talented guys" who formed "a boy's club" and added that "we pushed them to be funny, but a lot of their women are stereotypical."
+Throughout its production, Nickelodeon pushed Murray to use a strong female character on Rocko, eventually creating Dr. Hutchinson, a dentist who "lost her hand to a crocodile patient."

 Music

-Fred Schneider and Kate Pierson, members of the B-52s, performed its theme song.

-Multiple versions of the Rocko's Modern Life theme song were made throughout the series.
-The original version plays throughout every episode in the first season, excluding episode 8, which is a slightly remixed version of the first, involving high-pitched, distorted voices in the chorus.
-The second season replaced it with a theme song performed by Kate Pierson and Fred Schneider from the B-52s, which remained intact for the rest of the series.
+The B-52's (pictured in 1980) performed the theme song for Rocko's Modern Life.